 The casting was in the most part good (though Raul remarked that Kurt Russell was rather young to be a Colonel).
 Jaye Davidson, who played the role of the Sun God Ra, was accurately (and eerily) effective.
 The costumes, body language, sets and background worked well in developing the Alien/Egyptian theme of the movie.
 An actual linguist was an advisor for the film, and I was told that the line about getting the vowels right was one that had real linguists laughing in approval.
 (Lisa certainly laughed hard enough.)
 I gather it is some sort of inside joke among academic linguists.

 The action was fast and noisy, more so that I would have liked, but then I'm from an older generation accumstomed to a slower pace.
-The rest of the audience (young and male, from the sound of it) seemed to like it.I am not sure I would advise that you see the film with companions like my staff -- it tends to impdede one's suspension of disbelief and ability simply to enjoy the film without analysis (and running comentary).
-Raul noted that the troops, all American GIs, were armed in the main with general issue German armament.
+The rest of the audience (young and male, from the sound of it) seemed to like it.I am not sure I would advise that you see the film with companions like my staff -- it tends to impede one's suspension of disbelief and ability simply to enjoy the film without analysis (and running commentary).
+Raul noted that the troops, all American GIs, were armed in the main with general-issue German armament.
 He assured me that the H&K 93 and the MP5 (whatever those are...) are top-of-the-line weapons, so the intent may have been to show that the soldiers were an elite unit armed with the very best weapons available.
 I found one of the protagonists (a young scholar named Daniel, who seemed a combination of Indiana Jones and Dagwood Bumstead) to be a likable schlep.
 Lisa, however, noted that while such a scholar may safely be counted on to leave behind his head if it weren't already attached, he would not leave his stash of books and papers being buried in a sand dune while he went chasing off after a strange-looking beast in the middle of the desert.
 She also noted that the "Eye Of Ra" in the movie is really the "Eye Of Horus."

 Even so, both Lisa and Raul seemed to enjoy the film, and even went to see it again.
 And it reminded me of the classic science fiction films of my youth (Flash Gordon, Buck Rogers, et al.) updated to the nineties.
 This movie is a good one of the Fantasy/Action-Adventure type, and should appeal to the devotees of that genre.